-To use Cloud Bigtable, you create instances, which contain 1 or 2 clusters that your applications can connect to.
+To use Cloud Bigtable, you create instances, which contain clusters that your applications can connect to.
 Each cluster contains nodes, the compute units that manage your data and perform maintenance tasks.

-This page provides more information about Cloud Bigtable instances, clusters, and nodes.
+This page provides more information about Bigtable instances, clusters, and nodes.

-- To learn how to create an instance, see Creating an Instance.
+- To learn how to create an instance, see Create an instance.

-- To learn how to manage an instance's clusters, see Adding and deleting clusters.
+- To learn how to add or delete clusters, see Modify an instance.

-- To learn how to update the number of nodes in a cluster, see Adding and removing nodes.
+- To learn how to update the number of nodes in a cluster, see Add or remove nodes.

-Before you read this page, you should be familiar with the overview of Cloud Bigtable.
+Before you read this page, you should be familiar with the overview of Bigtable.

 - The storage type (SSD or HDD)

-- The application profiles, for instances that use replication
+- The application profiles, which are primarily for instances that use replication

 The following sections describe these properties.

-A cluster represents the actual Cloud Bigtable service.
-Each cluster belongs to a single Cloud Bigtable instance, and an instance can have up to 2 clusters.
-When your application sends requests to a Cloud Bigtable instance, those requests are actually handled by one of the clusters in the instance.
+A cluster represents the Bigtable service in a specific location.
+Each cluster belongs to a single Bigtable instance, and an instance can have clusters in up to 8 regions.
+When your application sends requests to a Bigtable instance, those requests are handled by one of the clusters in the instance.